PJ2005/contextual/README.md

 # Contextual - AI-Powered Explanations

 Tired of switching tabs to look up complex terms while reading online? **Contextual** is a Chrome extension that brings instant, AI-powered explanations directly to your workflow.
-Highlight any word or phrase on a webpage, and get a context-aware explanation from Google's Gemini without ever leaving the page.
+Highlight any word or phrase on a webpage, and get a context-aware explanation from OpenRouter's AI models without ever leaving the page.

 ## The Idea